KiraKami-dev/notify/README.md

 # Notify

-A Flutter-based mobile application that enables users to connect with each other and send personalized notifications with stickers.
+A Flutter-based mobile application that enables couples/friend (2 people) to connect with each other and send personalized notifications with stickers.
 The app features a connection system, sticker collections, custom sticker creation, todo management, and real-time notifications powered by Firebase.

 ## Features